The Right to Vote, not yet enshrined as an affirmative right in the U.S. Constitution, is sacred for all U.S. citizens.

 Being born or naturalized in the United States (14th Amendment to the U.S. Constitution) is the civic equivalent of Baptism.
 Voting is the civic equivalent of Holy Communion (Eucharist).
 For just as Christians renew and deepen their identity as Christians by partaking in Holy Communion (Eucharist), so also do U.S. citizens renew and deepen their identity as U.S. citizens by voting.

 Saint Augustine of Hippo defined “sacrament” as a visible sign of an invisible reality.
 If the Christian sacrament of Holy Communion is a visible sign of the invisible reality of ever-deepening communion in the Body of Christ, so too then is voting a visible sign of the invisible reality of our becoming ever more Americans, ever more U.S. citizens.
-Voting is a visible sign of the invisible reality of our ever-deepening initiation into, critical re-appropriation of, and maturing relationship with the U.S. and its Constitution.
+Voting is a visible sign of the invisible reality of our ever-deepening initiation into, critical re-appropriation of, and maturing relationship with the U.S. and our Constitution.

 Voting is then a “civic sacrament” — the sacramentum in its original meaning as “oath of allegiance” — not to an emperor, but rather to defend and support the U.S. Constitution.
 As such, voting is the ultimate, absolute, and necessary expression of our U.S. citizenship.
 By voting, we as U.S. citizens commit ourselves to the American Experiment; to the never-ending project of forming an ever more perfect Union; to “government of the people, by the people, for the people” (Lincoln); to the battle to redeem the Soul of our Nation, to “America, you great unfinished symphony” (Lin-Manuel Miranda, Hamilton).